-Here are just a few of the ways in which conferences provide more ROI (return on investment) than webinars and in-person conferences:
+Here are just a few of the ways in which conferences provide the same, if not more, ROI (return on investment) than webinars and in-person HR conferences.

 Better user experience

 What is the worst part of attending an in-person conference?
 Chances are it’s the waiting—before sessions, between sessions, through long introductions, and information you already know.
 With virtual presentations, it’s like you can teleport from one presentation to the next and rewind time (of fast-forward).

 Unlike one-speaker webinars, you’ll also benefit from a wider variety of perspectives and presentation styles.
 And while traveling on the company dime has its perks, online engagement is less disruptive, and you can build your professional skill set from the comfort of your own home.
 Be careful to schedule breaks for yourself and avoid video meeting fatigue.

 Some educational webinars are about as interactive as a years-old YouTube video, but virtual conferences attract and engage larger groups of active participants.
 Most online conferences include active forums and discussions on social media, which allow for conversations between dozens of people.
 It won’t be disrespectful if you’re live-tweeting or taking a phone call during the online presentation.